rafaeel16/mystuff/Construct 2/MemeBlock/Readme.md

 # Checklist

 - diminuir a distancia do touchIn quando puxa a ball para o circle.
+OK

 - melhorar a particula de sangue